jordanlevy001/challenge-kickstarter-analysis/README.md

 #### After the "Number of: Successful, Failed, Canceled" columns were populated, we wrote a formula to calculate the "Total Projects" column.
 We did this by summing the corresponding "Number Successful" with the "Number Failed" and the "Number Canceled".
 We used the function SUM().
 In this example, we are summing cells B3 to D3.
 The formula in action with the involved cells highlighted looks like this:
 <img width="527" alt="Excel Total Projects Example" src="https://user-images.githubusercontent.com/88804543/129994677-5a439f17-92d2-4c8a-96e7-3b0ac8c39e56.png">
 #### This formula was then dragged down to fill all of the rows below it within Column E.

 #### To calculate the values in the next column, "Percentage Successful", we need to take the "Number Successful" (column B) and divide it by the "Total Projects" (column E).
 You can multiply this value by 100% to put it in percent form, or you can designate the format of the cell as "Percentage", as I did in this example.
 When changing the cell to "Percentage" format, Excel automatically moves the decimal 2 places to the right of the current number in the cell, which is equivalent to multiplying the value by 100%.
 <img width="169" alt="Excel Percentage Format" src="https://user-images.githubusercontent.com/88804543/129994995-d35d5bb3-fcb3-4e96-8eea-4397eec9618c.png">
-#### The formula to calculate the "Percentage Successful" looks like the following:
+#### The formula to calculate the "Percentage Successful" looks like this:
 <img width="660" alt="Excel Percentage Successful Formula" src="https://user-images.githubusercontent.com/88804543/129995103-5d8ff5ed-626d-4caa-b3a7-a8d8c60685c4.png">
 #### Then you can drag the formula down to populate the rows below it within column F. The same type of calculation is repeated for the "Percentage Failed" and "Percentage Canceled" columns.
 <img width="913" alt="Excel Percentage Failed Formula" src="https://user-images.githubusercontent.com/88804543/129995196-7704ff53-88b1-40f0-a8fa-cd639cb8e017.png">